Did you know?

 Many ships that sailed these waters simply disappeared without trace – the most famous being the Waratah in 1909.

-Many of these shipwrecks resulted in the installation of lighthouses along the South African coast, and thousands of castaways suddenly found themselves on forbidding African soil for the 1st time in their lives.
+Because of the numerous shipwrecks, lighthouses were put up along the South African coast, and thousands of castaways suddenly found themselves on forbidding African soil for the first time in their lives.
 As they wandered up and down the coastline, they were killed by starvation, animals and hostile locals, or simply assimilated into whatever village system existed in the area.